What is Ave Maria malware?

 Ave Maria malware execution process

-Ave Maria RAT execution process can vary a little differently from one version to another.
+Based on the analysis, the Ave Maria RAT execution process can vary a little differently from one version to another.
 Since the main vector of this malware’s distribution is malicious spam email campaigns, it usually exploits CVE-2017-11882 (Microsoft Equation Editor) vulnerability but can infect a system in several other ways.

 In the analyzed sample, Maldoc gets downloaded and executed through macro.
-Then, the malware copies and runs itself from %temp% directory.
+Then, the malware copies and runs itself from the %temp% directory.
 Ave Maria Trojan changes the autorun value in the registry and creates a scheduled task to establish persistence.
 The malware uses pkgmgr.exe to load a malicious DLL (dismcore.dll) that starts a malware instance with higher privileges for privilege escalation.
 Also, the virus often injects into the explorer.exe process.

 After all these steps, Ave Maria RAT starts its malicious activity such as keylogger function and saves all keystrokes and other user activity into a file, establishes a connection with the C2 server, steals more data from the system, and so on.